theapache64/abcd/README.md

 ## Issues

-If you are happened to face any bugs, feel free to rise an issue [here](https://github.com/theapache64/abcd/issues/new)
+If you are happen to face any bugs, feel free to rise an issue [here](https://github.com/theapache64/abcd/issues/new)

 ## Contribution